Consulate General of the United States, Hong Kong and Macau: Information

-Within the consulate, several US agencies operate, including the Department of Homeland Security (Secret Service, Immigration and Customs Enforcement, Customs and Border Protection), the Department of Defense, and Department of Justice (Drug Enforcement Agency, Federal Bureau of Investigation), and the Department of the Treasury (Internal Revenue Service).
+Within the consulate, several U.S. agencies operate, including the Department of Homeland Security (Secret Service, Immigration and Customs Enforcement, Customs and Border Protection), the Department of Defense, and Department of Justice (Drug Enforcement Agency, Federal Bureau of Investigation), and the Department of the Treasury (Internal Revenue Service).

 Physical locations

 The consulate building is located at 26 Garden Road.
 There is an on-site gymnasium in the building.

 The consulate's warehouse is located at 11/F, 14/F, and 15/F at Leader Centre, 37 Wong Chuk Hang Rd.

 The consul-general lives on The Peak at 3 Barker Road, paid for by American taxpayers.
 The site includes a garage and tennis court.

 In addition, the consulate owns employee residences on 37 Shouson Hill Road, where a private shuttle takes employees to the consulate building.
 In May 2020, the consulate announced it would accept bids in an attempt to sell the six mansions, and with an agreement to re-lease them.
 The mansions contain up to 10 bedrooms each, and measure 47382 ft2 in total.
 Bids are estimated to value the property between HKD $3.1 billion – $5 billion.
 In February 2021, the property was given approval from Beijing for a sale at HKD $2.6 billion to Hang Lung Properties.
 The property was bought in June 1948 for an unknown price, and construction of the buildings was completed in 1983.

 There are also 13 employee residences and 14 parking lots at Wilshire Park, 12–14 Macdonnell Road.
 In addition, the United States also owns one unit at Grenville House, and one unit at Hangking Court, 43 Cloud View Road.